WMP-Seattle/Mulligan/README.md

 People are scrambling.
 The perp is hiding, his chatter status says "crying".

-But it's ok, You've got Mulligan; Your Save-the-day Bulk un-delete tool.
-Instead of checking next to 10 records one by one, simply select your object type from a picklist and optionally choose a start and stop date range to restore.
+But it's ok, you've got Mulligan; your Save-the-day bulk un-delete tool.
+Instead of checking that maddening box next to 10 thousand records one by one, simply select your object type from a picklist; optionally choose a start and stop date range, then click 'Call a Mulligan'.

 Then just sit back and calmly demand that someone make a Fivebucks run.
 You've worked smarter, not harder, and you'd like a Quad no-fat carmel crunch mocha with extra crunch.

+It's not often you undelete things, but when you do, you mulligan them.
+After all, you're the most interesting Salesforce admin in the world.